algomo/knowledge-base/docs/docs/integrations/zapier-integration/Introduction.md

 ## Table of Contents

 1. **Getting Started:** Learn the basics of Zapier, understand key concepts, and create your Zapier account.
+2. **Connecting Your Algomo Account:** Step-by-step instructions to connect your Algomo account to Zapier.
-2. **Creating Your First Zap:** Step-by-step instructions to build your first Zap, including selecting triggers and actions, configuring settings, and testing.
+3. **Creating Your First Zap:** Step-by-step instructions to build your first Zap, including selecting triggers and actions, configuring settings, and testing.

 ## Let's Get Started!